Taronga Zoo to Balmoral Beach Walk

 The Bradleys Head Fortification Complex on Bradleys Head Road holds lots of relics from Sydney’s military history.
 Built in the 19th century, the complex was part of the larger Sydney Harbour defence system, designed to protect New South Wales and its wealth from invaders.

 From Bradleys Head, follow the track back into the bush heading to Taylors Bay.
 This section is a true bushwalk where you’ll be surrounded by lots of different types of birds and native trees such as eucalyptus and ferns.

-The track circles around Taylors Bay towards Clifton Gardens and eventually Chowder Bay.
+The track circles its way around Taylors Bay towards Clifton Gardens and eventually Chowder Bay.

 Chowder Head has a great lookout point from where you can enjoy wide views across South Head, Rose Bay, Shark Island and Bradleys Head.